Angela-Amaro/social-API/README.md

 ## Snapshot

-Here are snapshots you can edit, delete, post, a.
+Here are insomnia walkthroughs showing you can edit, delete, post. you can create update and delete users.

 ![demo video](./ecommerce.jpg)